Ndumiso-coder/Diabetes_Progression_Prediction/README.md

 9. **Model Evaluation**
    - Print the model's intercept and coefficients.
    - Make predictions on the test set.
-   - Evaluate the model using the R-squared metric via `r2_score` from `sklearn.metrics`.
+   - Evaluate the model using the r2_score and RMSE from `sklearn.metrics`.

 8. **Documentation**
    - The notebook includes detailed comments explaining each step.